peyrona/mingle/README.md

  **Do I need to know computers programming?**

 > No, you do not: as far as you are familiar with spreadsheets (e.g.: MS Excel) you can successfully use _Une_.
-> It is also true that the more you know about programming computers and about electronics, the better for you.
+> It is also true that the more you know about programming computers and about electronics, the more you will do.

  **How should I start?**

 > A PC with Windows, macOS or Linux.
 In fact it runs in any machine where Java can run.
 > Raspberry Pi is a 50 US$ computer very appropriate to experiment with _Une_, but you do not need it.
-> If you are not technical person, the recommendation is to use the VirtualBox Machine.

  **What is the easiest way to start?**

-> "Glue" is the name for the IDE (Integrated Development Environment), it has all you need: an editor, a compiler and an Execution Environment to execute the compiled code.
+> "Glue" is the name for the IDE (Integrated Development Environment), it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
 Using Glue you can even "see" what is hapenning inside the Execution Environment.
 >
 > So, our recommendation is:
 >